-An actuarial valuation is a budgeting tool with respect to the financing of future projected benefit obligations.
-It is an estimated forecast - the actual long-term cost of the Fund will be determined by the actual benefits and expenses paid and the actual investment experience of the Fund.
+An actuarial valuation is a budgeting tool with respect to the financing of future projected obligations of a pension plan.
+It is an estimated forecast - the actual long-term cost of the plan will be determined by the actual benefits and expenses paid and the actual investment experience of the plan.

-In order to prepare a valuation, Segal Consulting ("Segal") relies on a number of input items.
+In order to prepare a valuation, Segal relies on a number of input items.
 These include:

-- Plan of benefits Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
+- Plan of benefits: Plan provisions define the rules that will be used to determine benefit payments, and those rules, or the interpretation of them, may change over time.
 Even where they appear precise, outside factors may change how they operate.
-It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our report to confirm that Segal has correctly interpreted the plan of benefits. - Participant data An actuarial valuation for the Fund is based on data provided to the actuary by Fund staff.
+It is important to keep Segal informed with respect to plan provisions and administrative procedures, and to review the plan summary included in our report to confirm that Segal has correctly interpreted the plan of benefits. - Participant data: An actuarial valuation for a plan is based on data provided to the actuary by the Fund staff.
 Segal does not audit such data for completeness or accuracy, other than reviewing it for obvious inconsistencies compared to prior data and other information that appears unreasonable.
-It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - > Assets The valuation is based on the fair value of assets as of the valuation date, as provided by Fund staff, and uses an "actuarial value of assets" that differs from fair value to gradually reflect year-to-year changes in the fair value of assets in determining the contribution requirements. - > Actuarial assumptions In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan members for the rest of their lives and the lives of their beneficiaries.
-This projection requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each member for each year.
+It is important for Segal to receive the best possible data and to be informed about any known incomplete or inaccurate data. - Assets: The valuation is based on the market value of assets as of the valuation date, as provided by the Fund staff.
+The Fund staff uses an "actuarial value of assets" that differs from market value to gradually reflect year-to-year changes in the market value of assets in determining the contribution requirements. - Actuarial assumptions: In preparing an actuarial valuation, Segal projects the benefits to be paid to existing plan participants for the rest of their lives and the lives of their beneficiaries.
+This projection requires actuarial assumptions as to the probability of death, disability, withdrawal, and retirement of each participant for each year.
 In addition, the benefits projected to be paid for each of those events in each future year reflect actuarial assumptions as to salary increases and cost-of-living adjustments.
-The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the Fund's assets.
+The projected benefits are then discounted to a present value, based on the assumed rate of return that is expected to be achieved on the plan's assets.
 There is a reasonable range for each assumption used in the projection and the results may vary materially based on which assumptions are selected.
 It is important for any user of an actuarial valuation to understand this concept.
 Actuarial assumptions are periodically reviewed to ensure that future valuations reflect emerging plan experience.
-While future changes in actuarial assumptions may have a significant impact on the reported results, that does not mean that the previous assumptions were unreasonable.
+While future changes in actuarial assumptions may have a significant impact on the reported results that does not mean that the previous assumptions were unreasonable.